Mindgamesnl/OpenAudioMc/plugin/notepad.md

 Changelog since release:
  - Updated account styling
- - Added web based disocrd login
+ - Added web based discord login
  - You can now link your patreon account and shiz
  - Updated documentation surrounding voicechat
  - You now receive discord notifications when your old servers get removed